noBackend/nobackend.org/_posts/2013-05-21-welcome-to-noBackend.md

 <pre><code class="language-bash">POST /session
 { "email":"joe@example.com", "password": "secret" }</code></pre>

-It's the responsibility of the frontend developer to send the request as described and react to its response, including edge cases like a connections being lost or an unforeseen server error.
+It's the responsibility of the frontend developer to send the request as described and react to its response, including edge cases like a connection being lost or an unforeseen server error.

 Instead, noBackend suggest to let the frontend developer define the API, by describing backend functionality with frontend code.
 For example: